nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **CLI (Command Line Interface)**: A text-based interface where users interact with the system by typing in commands.
 This is the primary interface for the App.
 * **Client**: A customer whose personal details and associated car information are stored in the system.
 This refers to anyone bringing a vehicle in for servicing.
 * **Car**: A vehicle brought in by a client for servicing.
 Each car is associated with a client.
 * **Issue**: A problem or task that needs to be addressed for a specific car with its status and details.
-Each car can have multiple issues associated with it.
+Each client can have multiple issues associated with them.